obsidianmd/obsidian-help/en/Obsidian Web Clipper/Filters.md

 ### `list`

-Converts an array to a bullet list.
+Converts an array to a Markdown list.

+- Use `list` to convert to a bullet list.
 - Use `list:task` to convert to a task list.
 - Use `list:numbered` to convert to a numbered list.
 - Use `list:numbered-task` to convert to a task list with numbers.

 ### `table`

-Converts an array or array of objects into a Markdown table:
+Converts an array or array of objects into a [[Advanced formatting syntax#Tables|Markdown table]]:

 - For an array of objects, it uses the object keys as headers.
 - For an array of arrays, it creates a table with each nested array as a row.